From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: A Framework for AI -based Support that Aligns with HCI Researchers' Real-Life QDA Workflows

 \subsection{\textbf{Minimal \acs{AI} Involvement}: Supporting Human-Centric Workflows}

 At this level, AI has little to no direct impact on the core \ac{QDA} workflow and primarily serves as a supportive tool.
+We emphasize this tier as an important baseline rather than a limitation, as it highlights that AI-supported QDA must remain optional and that full human control continues to be a legitimate and valued practice.

-\paragraph{Human-Only} At the lowest level, the researcher conducts the entire \ac{QDA} process independently, without AI assistance.
-This is particularly relevant when data is highly sensitive, context-dependent, or when there's a lack of trust in AI's ability to achieve a nuanced understanding.
-While one participant was reluctant to use AI altogether, others were open to involving AI.
-Some researchers express skepticism about the use of AI for \ac{QDA}, expressing concerns about opacity in AI processes~\cite{khalili2023against}, ethical challenges~\cite{ashwin2023using}, and the erosion of human interpretive insight~\cite{hitch2024artificial}.
+\xhdr{Human-Only} At the lowest level, the researcher conducts the entire \ac{QDA} process without AI assistance.
+This approach is particularly relevant when working with sensitive data, highly contextual material, or when researchers lack trust in AI’s ability to achieve nuanced interpretation or simply do not have access to suitable tools.
+While one participant was reluctant to use AI altogether (P3), others were open to involving AI.
+Given longstanding concerns about opacity, ethical risks, and the erosion of interpretive depth in AI-supported qualitative work~\cite{khalili2023against,ashwin2023using,hitch2024artificial}, this level remains crucial.

-\paragraph{AI for Basic Technical Tasks} AI is utilized to perform repetitive, non-interpretive tasks that do not require human judgment, allowing researchers to maintain full control over the interpretive aspects of \ac{QDA}.
-As P12 noted, \enquote{transcription can be done by AI as long as it complies with our privacy practices}.
-AI can handle tasks like adjusting data formats, cleaning data, and organizing it for analysis.
-For instance, tools like Whisper\footnote{https://openai.com/index/whisper/} can transcribe audio recordings.
+\xhdr{AI for Basic Technical Tasks} More commonly, participants accepted AI for repetitive, non-interpretive tasks such as transcription, formatting, or data cleaning.
+As P12 noted, ``transcription can be done by AI as long as it complies with our privacy practices''.
+For instance, tools like Whisper~\cite{whisperaiWhisperAIa} can transcribe audio recordings.

-\paragraph{AI as an Intelligent User Interface} AI acts as a virtual assistant within \ac{QDA} software, improving usability by guiding users through software features and tools.
-P1 explained, \enquote{some tools are difficult to get to know}.
-Examples of intelligent user interfaces include virtual assistants like Microsoft's Clippy, providing extensive domain knowledge and maintaining a model of the user.
+\xhdr{AI as an Intelligent User Interface} AI may also act as a usability layer within QDA software, guiding researchers through complex features without shaping analytic outcomes.
+P1 explained, ``some tools are difficult to get to know'' and likened this role to metaphors such as Microsoft's Clippy \cite{OfficeAssistant2025}, providing domain knowledge and maintaining a model of the user.